 UMKC group awards seven for 2017

-Kansas City native Camila Aponte, a spring 2017 Blue Valley West High School graduate, has been named a University of Missouri-Kansas City Trustees’ Scholar.
+Jacob Furry, a spring 2017 Monett High School graduate, has been named a University of Missouri-Kansas City Trustees’ Scholar.

-When Aponte enters the pre-medical program at UMKC in the fall, she will receive a scholarship valued at $60,000 over four years.
-Her award is supported by the UMKC Board of Trustees, the founder of the scholarship program.
+When Furry enters the music education program at the UMKC Conservatory of Music and Dance in the fall, he will receive a scholarship valued at $60,000 over four years.
+His award is supported by the UMKC Board of Trustees, the founder of the scholarship program.

 The Trustees Scholarship provides educational fees and on-campus room and board for the first two years.
 In the third and fourth years, the package provides educational fees and $2,000 for room and board.
 Each Trustees’ Scholar also receives $500 toward books each year.